mrteksi/mrteksi/README.md

 ##  Computer Engineer

-I'm a passionate mobile developer and trying to learn more.
+I'm a passionate developer and trying to learn more.
 <br/>
 <br/>
 <ul>